 - We recycle our printer cartridges through the Close the Loop Cartridges 4 Planet Ark initiative

-- We recycle Kimguard and any other clean sterile wrap
+- We recycle all soft plastics including Kimguard and any other clean sterile wrap

 - We installed colour coded waste stream bins in central locations as well as creating sorted waste streams in consulting rooms, maximising the amount of waste headed to recycling and reducing the amount going to landfill